- ~two dozen Wake Forest–area camps sell single days, not just weeks.

 - Track-out and teacher workdays.
 By-the-day is often the ONLY option outside of summer, so knowing which places do it matters year-round.

-The local shortlist — in our town limits, not a 30-minute drive away.
-We've put the ones we've personally used or heard the best word-of-mouth on at the top.
+In our town limits, and the ones we've personally used or heard the best word-of-mouth on.
+Everything else is in the rate table below.

 Worth the drive: Raleigh & neighbors